Top Ranked Hearing Aids for Tinnitus

 First, we complete a comprehensive hearing evaluation, which allows us to have an authoritative conversation with the veteran about the potential harm caused by tinnitus.
 In my clinical practice, the vast majority of veterans I saw did not indicate medically dangerous conditions.
 Telling the patient that there was no other underlying condition connected to the tinnitus allowed them to shift that emotional reaction from negative to neutral.
 I used to tell them that while they had no control over the tinnitus itself, they had 100 percent control over their emotional reaction to it.

 The second step of TRT is fitting the veteran with hearing aids, even if they have only minimal hearing loss, which accomplishes two things.
 First, the hearing aid increases the loudness of sound in the environment.
 In the tinnitus pitch range, this serves to decrease the contrast between the tinnitus and the environment.
 I used to illustrate this concept to veterans by describing a person in a dark room who lights a single candle.
 Because there is only one visual input, the person’s attention goes to the candle.
 If we then turn the room lights on, there are many other choices for attention.
 This concept applies to tinnitus as well.
-Based on VA research, approximately 85 percent of veterans with tinnitus and even very mild hearing loss report a significant reduction in tinnitus5 when fitted with well-fitted hearing aids and a short session of directed counseling as described above (changing the nature of emotional response).
+Based on VA research, approximately 85 percent of veterans with tinnitus and even very mild hearing loss report a significant reduction in tinnitus6 when fitted with well-fitted hearing aids and a short session of directed counseling as described above (changing the nature of emotional response).

 The fourth and final step includes individualized psychotherapy and medication as needed and reserved for intractable tinnitus even after the previous three steps.

 During my time at the VA, I was able to see tinnitus patients who reported tinnitus even though their hearing was well within the normal range.
-Many of these veteran had experienced Traumatic Brain Injuries (TBI) and Post Traumatic Stress Disorder (PTSD).
-Research has shown significant rates of tinnitus in this population,6 which led me to further evolve my clinical picture of tinnitus from a “brain thing” to an “attention thing.”
+Many of these veterans had experienced Traumatic Brain Injuries (TBI) and Post Traumatic Stress Disorder (PTSD).
+Research has shown significant rates of tinnitus in this population,7 which led me to further evolve my clinical picture of tinnitus from a “brain thing” to an “attention thing.”

 Tinnitus can be more bothersome and debilitating than the hearing loss it is often related to.
 Unfortunately, the medical community has traditionally given patients poor advice on managing it.
 There is a considerable market for tinnitus pills and tinctures, none of which are effective.